Basset Hound

 Common inquiries about the breed

-Are Basset Hounds difficult to train?
+Are Basset Hounds prone to back problems?

-Do they require a lot of exercise?
+Do Basset Hounds require a lot of exercise?

 Are they good with children?

-Yes, they are generally very patient and gentle, making them excellent family companions.
+They are generally very patient and gentle, making them excellent family companions.

 Do they shed a lot?